 Programme of work

-2.1.5.1 The programme of work of a technical committee or subcommittee comprises all projects allocated to that technical committee or subcommittee, including maintenance of published standards.
+2.1.5.1 The programme of work of a committee comprises all projects allocated to that committee, including maintenance of published documents.

-2.1.5.2 In establishing its programme of work, each technical committee or subcommittee shall consider sectoral planning requirements as well as requests for International Standards initiated by sources outside the technical committee, i.e. other technical committees, advisory groups of the technical management board, policy level committees and organizations outside ISO and IEC.
+2.1.5.2 In establishing its programme of work, each committee shall consider sectoral planning requirements as well as requests for International Standards initiated by sources outside the technical committee, i.e. other technical committees, advisory groups of the technical management board, policy level committees and organizations outside ISO and IEC.
 (See also 2.1.2.)

 2.1.5.3 Projects shall be within the agreed scope of the technical committee.
 Their selection shall be subject to close scrutiny in accordance with the policy objectives and resources of ISO and IEC.
 (See also Annex C.)